Suzie Navot: Public activities and professional counseling

 Navot was member of several public committees, such as the committee appointed to prepare an ethical code for the Israeli parliament and the committee appointed by the Israeli president for the presidential volunteers' award; the Public Committee appointed by the Israeli President for the Presidential award (among others, U.S. President Barack Obama, former U.S. President Bill Clinton and Former Secretary of State Henry Kissinger were elected for the presidential award).
 Navot was a member of a Committee at the Council for Higher Education in Israel, and a member of the board of directors for the Civil Service education program in Israel.
 She was a member of the Beinish Public Committee for the preparation of a new law on the election's propaganda (appointed by the Israeli President and the Chair of the Central Elections Committee); and currently (2021) is a Member of the Committee presided by the Minister of Justice for the preparation of a draft for the Basic Law: the Legislature (appointed by the Labor Party).

 Navot has prepared many written opinions for the Knesset Committees and other government institutions, and among others on the Referendum Law, the legal aspects of the oath of allegiance by Knesset Members, reform on the electoral system and parliamentary immunities.
 She has served as a consultant to different branches of government, public institutions as well as private lawyers, in constitutional questions.

 She is well known as a senior commentator for the Israeli media on constitutional and political legal issues and publishes regularly in the Israeli newspapers and electronic media.
 She has been cited in the international media for commentary on Israeli constitutional and parliamentary legal issues.

-Navot speaks fluently English, Hebrew, Spanish and French and has a very good knowledge of Italian.
+Navot speaks English, Hebrew, Spanish and French and Italian.
 She participates frequently in conferences and seminars in Europe, and has lectured in international seminars at the French National Assembly, at the Belgium Senate, at the Italian Parliament and at the Constitutional Court in Rome.